 What is a Teaching Artist?

-Teaching artists, also known as artist educators or community artists, are professional artists who supplement their incomes by teaching and sharing their art form, perspectives, and skills with community members.
+Teaching artists, also known as artist educators, are professional artists who supplement their incomes by teaching and sharing their art form, perspectives, and skills with community members.

 What is CMAC?

 Community Media Access Collaborative (CMAC) is an award-winning, nationally recognized 501(c)(3) non-profit organization created to help the residents of the Fresno area better connect through the use of media.

 Our Community Media Center is located on the 2nd and 3rd floors of the historic Fresno Bee building in downtown Fresno and opened in 2012.
 The media center offers a full range of production tools and training at low or no cost to community users.
 The facility includes classrooms, meeting rooms, editing suites, computer lab, TV studio, and podcast studio.
 CMAC also operates three television channels on Comcast Xfinity and AT&T U-verse, and streaming services on Roku, Apple TV, Amazon Fire TV, Android TV, and cmac.tv.

 CMAC is seeking experienced instructors to teach different aspects of media production.
 Instructors can be disciplined in various areas.
 Instructors will report to CMAC’s Community Media Manager Johnny Pecina.
 All equipment required to teach the workshops is provided by CMAC.

 - Prepare class materials, create and follow detailed lesson plans, and provide instruction to workshop attendees.

 - Create a calm, focused, positive, and supportive learning environment for all workshop attendees.

 - Meet regularly with the Community Media Manager to share successes, challenges, review curriculum, submit feedback regarding workshop outcomes, and make recommendations for improvements to the program.